I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 A barbaric practice certainly, but no less so than stoning to death, which even today is seen as a suitable punishment for adultery in some countries.
 Indeed, in May 2017 in Somalia the BBC reports that "Dayow Mohamed Hassan, 44, was buried neck-deep and pelted to death with stones by al-Shabab fighters."
 A teenage boy was similarly killed in 2014, and a young girl in 2008.

-Thomas Harding was a Lollard in Amersham who had twice saved his neck by recanting his beliefs.
+- Thomas Harding was a Lollard in Amersham who had twice saved his own life by recanting his beliefs.
 In 1632, he was arrested a third time for heresy and this time condemned to death, but he escaped the terrible ending of burning at the stake.
 He was waiting for his execution to take place when a spectator picked up one of the branches that were to form the fire and whacked Harding over the head.
 He died instantly.

 - According to Foxe’s Book of Martyrs “The priests told the people that whoever brought fagots to burn heretics would have an indulgence to commit sins for forty days.”

-Wycliffe Bible Translations is headquartered 14 miles from Amersham.
-It is part of a global network of organizations that had, as of 2016, translated the complete Bible into 636 languages, with more than 2,400 translation projects underway.
+- Wycliffe Bible Translators UK is headquartered 14 miles from Amersham.
+It is part of a global network of organizations that had, as of 2020, translated the complete Bible into 698 languages, with more than 2,617 translation projects underway.

 - “Martyrs Died after Row with Church.”
 Bucks Free Press, October 14, 2004.